shenoy/sketch-boilerplate/README.md

 Laying groundwork to leverage the new Sketch 43 JSON file format

 ### Usage

+* designs.sketch is the sketch file being worked on
+* the unpacked source files are in the ./src/ folder

-To render based on source files in ./src/
+To render in Sketch based on source files
 ```sh
 npm run render
 ```

-To packup working 'designs.sketch' into ./src/
+After working on designs.sketch, to packup back into ./src/
 ```sh
 npm run packup
 ```